Let me get straight to the point: There’s no difference in principle between a “national border” and the turf claim of a street gang.

 The US Congress passed four naturalisation laws between 1790 and 1870, none of which purported to regulate immigration in any way.

 It wasn’t until 1875 that the Supreme Court conjured up a federal power to control immigration (because the states had started doing so themselves and resurgent federalism needed to be nipped in the bud).

 It wasn’t until 1882 that the first restriction on immigration (the Chinese Exclusion Act) became law.

-It wasn’t until 1891 that a federal Bureau of Immigration was created, its main job being to collect a “head tax” of 50 cents from each person passing through Ellis Island.
+It wasn’t until 1891 that a federal Bureau of Immigration was created, its main job being to collect a “head tax” of fifty cents from each person passing through Ellis Island.

-It wasn’t until the early 20th century that the federal government created a formal policy of regulating immigration for protectionist economic purposes.
+It wasn’t until the early twentieth century that the federal government created a formal policy of regulating immigration for protectionist economic purposes.

 Passports for entering and leaving the United States weren’t regularly issued until 1941.
 Prior to that, a few had been issued to US envoys during the Revolution, and temporary passport schemes had been put into operation during the Civil War and World War One, ending when those wars ended.

 It wasn’t until 1952 that Congress passed the first comprehensive set of regulations on immigration.